core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ## Group Naming using the URI Authority Component # {#sec-examples-app-group-naming-authority}

-{{fig-gname-auth-example}} provides an example where the URI authority component as a whole is used for naming application groups.
+{{fig-gname-auth-example}} provides an example where the URI authority component as a whole is used for encoding the name of the application group.
+Note that although the port information (5685) is not carried as a CoAP Option, it is still transported within the UDP message (in the UDP destination port field).
+So effectively, the application group name is transported in the UDP message as two parts.

 ~~~~~~~~~~~